 Putting the customer first is not a new idea.
 However, the same technologies that are changing customer behavior — including mobile devices, social media, the cloud, the Internet of Things, and artificial intelligence (AI) — are enabling businesses to personalize interactions with customers in a whole new way.

-“Personal doesn’t just mean upleveling a generic experience with a person’s name,” points out Mathew Sweezey, Salesforce’s principal of marketing insights.
+“Personal doesn’t just mean upleveling a generic experience with a person’s name,” points out Mathew Sweezey, Salesforce’s Marketing Insights Principal.
 “Instead, it’s about dynamically creating a personal experience at each and every moment — from the first search that helps customers ideate their needs to their final purchase, and every moment of the journey in between.”

 For a customer that has established a relationship with a brand, this might mean receiving personalized recommendations based on their purchasing history as they scroll through a company’s website on the way home from work, then receiving a follow-up email the next day offering a discount.

-Peter Schwartz, Salesforce senior vice president of Strategic Planning likens the process to a tailor modifying a garment’s design to fit each customer individually.
+Salesforce Senior Vice President of Strategic Planning Peter Schwartz likens the process to a tailor modifying a garment’s design to fit each customer individually.
 In the pre-industrial world, he points out, a tailor came to know each customer — their build, the way they wanted to look, and the fabric they preferred.
 Mass production and the growth of mainstream retailing changed that.

 “Today, companies are once again shaping their selling experience to fit each customer individually,” Schwartz explains.
 “That means constantly modifying the standard product or service, like the tailors of a bygone era, but now companies add that type of craftsmanship at scale.”